vze22jjw/docker-qBittorrentvpn/README.md

 ![alt text][preview]

 ## Docker Features
-* Base: Ubuntu 18.04
+* Base: phusion/baseimage
-* Latest qBittorrent
+* Latest stable qBittorrent
-* Size: 403MB
 * Selectively enable or disable OpenVPN support
 * IP tables kill switch to prevent IP leaking when VPN connection fails
 * Specify name servers to add to container
-* Configure UID and GID for config files and downloads by qBittorrent
+* Configure UID, GID and UMASK for config files and downloads by qBittorrent

 # Run container from Docker registry
 The container is available from the Docker registry and this is the simplest way to get it.